Ofeucor/Natural-Language-Processing-Machine-Learning/README.md

 |       └── other_features.pickle                                          <- Data related to other features that have been calculating during preprocessing.
 │
 ├── notebook
-│   └── Supervised_Learning_High_Line_Machine_Learning.ipynb                      <- High line containing the model that gives us the best results.
+│   └── Natural_Language_Processing_Machine_Learning.ipynb                  <- High line containing the model that gives us the best results.
 │
 └── reports
     ├── report.pdf                                                                <- Report describing the process and techniques used.